Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 3. "`PIDE/decoration`": A notification sent from the server to the client containing information on the dynamic syntax highlighting within the current theory.

-There several more of these methods.
+There are several more of these methods.
 As a result, unlike most language servers, the Isabelle language server cannot be started from within an existing language client with the expectation that it will function correctly.
 There is significant additional work that needs to be done on the client side before an IDE can utilize the Isabelle language server.